-The tax credit is limited to the proportion of replacement income on total net taxable income.
-A taxpayer receiving unemployment benefits of $\[ \in \] 2,500$ and net taxable income from professional activity of $\[ \in \] 1,000$ will only be eligible to receive 1/5 of the tax credit related to unemployment benefits (2500/(10000+2500)), where $\[ \in \] 1,500$ is the total net taxable income in this example.
+The tax credit is limited to the proportion of replacement income in total net taxable income.
+A taxpayer receiving unemployment benefits of $\bigcirc$ ,500 and net taxable income from professional activity of $\bigcirc$ 10,000 will only be eligible to receive 1/5 of the tax credit related to unemployment benefits (2500/(10000+2500)), where $\bigcirc$ 2,500 is the total net taxable income in this example.
 This rule is applied on the "calculation basis".
 In case the latter is the spouse than net total taxable income is before application of the marital quotient system (cfr. section 2.6.5).
-The following amounts are for 2007.
+The following amounts are for 2009.